 It is important to pay attention to your oral hygiene, especially when you use snap-on veneers, as there is a space between your natural teeth and the veneers.
 Make sure to clean your veneers and keep up with your daily dental care to avoid plaque buildup.

-To summarize it all, the kinds of food you can eat with both temporary veneers and the snap on veneers are pretty similar.
+To summarize it all, the kinds of food you can eat with both temporary veneers and snap-on veneers are pretty similar.
 Once you get used to the feel of your temporary veneers, it will be instinctual for you to choose what to eat with temporary veneers and which foods to avoid.
 You can use this article as a guide to get started, and these are not strict rules but only guidelines and suggestions.